xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-j4-dmenu-desktop.md

 glibc>=2.32_1
 ```

-You can't[^1] install a package without its dependencies, so breakage can not
+You can't[^youcan] install a package without its dependencies, so breakage can not
 occur.

 ## What is a package, anyway?